teejayen/teejayen.github.io/quotes.md

 ---
 The power of words never fails to inspire.
 Collected as I read them: some short, some long, all inspiring.

+>"No one can make you feel inferior without your consent."
+>
+>— Eleanor Roosevelt

 >"Don't cry because it's over, smile because it happened."
 >
 >— Dr. Seuss